 Is fiber green technology?
 Absolutely.
 Not only does fiber offer consumers the fastest possible internet speeds, but it’s also better for the environment than most copper broadband.
 It uses more sustainable materials, has a smaller carbon footprint and reduces waste and pollution.
-Given that the internet currently accounts for 3.7% of global carbon emissions, a figure projected to double by 2025, moving to fiber is good for the planet—as well as for people who want great internet service.
+Given that the internet currently accounts for 3.7% of global carbon emissions, a figure projected to double by 2025, making fiber internet available to more users is good for the planet—as well as for people who want great internet service.

 Fiber uses greener materials